zhouyl/flowblade/docs/components/feedback/empty-state.md

 # EmptyState

 Empty state component for displaying empty or no-data states with optional actions.
 EmptyState provides a flexible way to display empty states.
+Perfect for lists, tables, and search results with no data.

 ## Basic Usage